 For another street food option, everyone goes crazy for L’As du Fallafel.
-When I was back in Paris in the spring, the line was over 50 people long.
+When I returned to Paris in the spring, the line was over 50 people long.

 There is a wine bar across the street called La Belle Hortense which is also a bookstore.
 It is a good place for a French red wine or white wine.
 Just order off the chalkboard menu for a variety of French wines

 Breakfast at a local café will run you around 10 – 15 euros depending if you stick with the traditional breakfast or add eggs or meat.
-It is much cheaper than a hotel breakfast, depending on where you are staying.
+It is much cheaper than a hotel breakfast, depending on your stay.

-The typical Parisian breakfast isn’t much more than a pastry and a coffee or a tartine (baguette, butter, and jam).
-You can find a decent set menu at a lot of the Parisian cafés.
+The typical Parisian breakfast isn’t much more than a pastry, coffee, or tartine (baguette, butter, and jam).
+You can find a decent set menu at many of the Parisian cafés.
 The breakfasts will include pastry, juice, and coffee.
-If you want a more extensive breakfast they will usually offer the same breakfast with the addition of eggs or yogurt.
+If you want a more extensive breakfast, they will usually offer the same breakfast with eggs or yogurt.

 Bistro Vivienne I only had drinks here and coffee and croissants.
-It is a great location if you are close to Palais Royal.
+It is an excellent location if you are close to Palais Royal.
 I love strolling through Gallerie de Vivienne.

-Café Camille pictured above is a spot I have always passed by many times and wanted to try but never did until recently.
-I stopped here for a breakfast on a sunny day in Paris.
-They were out of croissants so I had a tartine with jam and butter with a café crème.
-This is a traditional bistro so there was no craft coffee just a large café Richards cup.
+Café Camille, pictured above, is a spot I have always passed by many times and wanted to try but never did until recently.
+I stopped here for breakfast on a sunny day in Paris.
+They were out of croissants, so I had a tartine with jam and butter with a café crème.
+This is a traditional bistro, so there was no craft coffee, just a large café Richards cup.
 Great people watching.
-You can reserve for dinner but if you are having breakfast, you can just walk up and grab a table.
+You can reserve for dinner, but if you are having breakfast, you can walk up and grab a table.